chatwoot/docs/docs/product/channels/live-chat/conversation-continuity.md

 title: 'Conversation Continuity through Email'
 ---

-Chatwoot has the ability to switch chat conversations into email threads under the following cases.
+Chatwoot allows customers to continue chat conversations via email threads under the following cases.

 - If no agents are available and the customer leaves a message in the chat,
-- if the customer leaves the chat before the agent can replies.
+- if the customer leaves the chat before the agent replies.

-For this behaviour to happen the email address of the contact should be populated into chatwoot CRM.
+For this behaviour to happen, the email address of the contact should be populated into chatwoot CRM.

 ## Obtaining email address of contacts